 We can see this feature in sharp relief if we pay attention to a difference between what holds species together and what holds HCPs together.
 Both species and races, I would argue, are held together by homeostatic mechanisms.
-Not everyone agrees with this claim but it does seem like a helpful way to tease apart genuinely biological kinds from pretenders.
-The mechanisms that hold most biological species together are biological in nature (or at least, are features like physical separation that live at a level of description below the biological.)
+It's hard to deny that the HPC theory gets this right.
+But the mechanisms that hold most biological species together are biological in nature (or at least, are features like physical separation that live at a level of description below the biological.)
 But what holds HCPs together are social practices, social norms and social structures.
 If it's true, for example, that there are two HCPs that are roughly co-extensive with people of what we sometimes crudely call the White and Black races in North America, then it's clear that the mechanisms that keep these HC populations more or less distinct, in North America, are social practices and social structures.
 But we ought to be extremely uncomfortable, I would suggest, in calling two things biologically real if what holds them apart, what keeps them from blurring together into a single kind, are mechanisms that are themselves contingent on the continued existence of social practices.

-7See, for example, David Hull (1976), Michael Ghiselin (1974), and Roberta Millstein (2009).
+5See, for example, David Hull (1976), Michael Ghiselin (1974), and Roberta Millstein (2009).

 Why would I say that the mechanisms that hold HCPs together in North America are social mechanisms?
 Let's think about what we are asking here: why is it that there is a close overlap between the population groups structure-like programs spit out for n=5 and the groups we get if we ask people what continent (roughly) their ancestors (primarily) hail from?
-This fact would not obtain if it weren't for the history of slavery, Jim Crow laws, especially miscegenation laws, residential segregation, mortgage loan discrimination, discrimination in access to education8, and all the myriad other social structures that play a role analogous the role played by biological, geographical, and physical homeostatic mechanisms in holding together the cluster of properties that make for biological elides over all the complex ways in which the social structures race and race structures the social.
+This fact would not obtain if it weren't for the history of slavery, Jim Crow laws, especially miscegenation laws, residential segregation, mortgage loan discrimination, discrimination in access to education, and all the myriad other social structures that play a role analogous the role played by biological, geographical, and physical homeostatic mechanisms in holding together the cluster of properties that make for biological species.6 Acting as if these two very different kinds of mechanisms are equally biological elides over all the complex ways in which the social structures race and race structures the social.
 I think this is true whether or not one thinks the HPC theory is the correct theory of biological kinds.
 Any correct account of biological kinds should be able to draw attention to this stark difference.
 And when it does, it is unlikely HCPs will come out as strictly biological kinds.